iip-ecosphere/platform/platform/documentation/devel/debugApps.md

   * Tracing also works in distributed manner, i.e., via a central collector.

 Apps can be tested in automated/distributed fashion using the [Platform Evaluation and Testing Environment (PETE)](../../tests/test.environment).

+## Online Update of Services

+When a service issue shall be identified, e.g., by adding debug outputs, or a resolution is found, the traditional approach is to stop the communication broker, to re-build the application, to re-start the broker and to run the application again.
+As this involves a complete re-generation, re-compilation and re-packaging of the application, it might be rather tedious.
+Since version 0.8.1 of oktoflow we aim at speeding up this cycle by more lightweight build and runtime service update processes.7

+* **Stopping and re-startnig the communication broker is not alyways needed:** An app build process only re-builds the broker if the meta-model has been changed (and then a running-broker may prevent overriding it's packaged binaries).
+Thus, am application re-build, you can keep the broker running.
+Moreover, if the broker protocol/setup is the same, you may also run the broker of another app or install a global broker (e.g., mosquitto for MQTT) and use that insinde to avoid keeping track of a broker.
+* Use **artifact-update shortcut build processes** (additional profile `-P Art`, see generated scripts `updateArtifacts.sh` and `updateArtifacts.bat`).
+These build process variants bypass interface/app code generation and just focus on updating the Java/Python/resource artifacts for app services.
+If enabled in the POM of the service implementation project/all-in-one-example, the app is packaged afterwards, a prerequisite that the changed artifacts become available.
+Basically, this variant still requires re-starting the application.
+* In testing/evaulation: Rely on **runtime service updates** (in combination with artifact-update shortcut build processes), i.e., keep broker and app running, just run the artifact-update shortcut build process and let the app update its services.
+Thereby, mocked connectors are re-set so that mocked data ingestion starts from the beginning of the respective data files.
+  * Requires that all involved (data ingesting) services correctly take the service state into account, i.e., do not ingest data when they are stopped.
+Not considering service states may confuse the service execution, which may believe that ingested and transported data is not processed further so that individual data paths may be disabled.
+  * Python: Synchronous and asynchronous Python services with websocket integration seem to "survive" a service update.
+Python services are independend of oktoflow platform plugins.
+  * Java: Runtime update for Java services is only supported when oktoflow platform plugins are enabled.